arista-eosplus/BurstMonitor/7150/README.md

 ####Switch configuration

-The burstmonitor RPM installation will have added daemon config to your running-config, but it's still in shutdown mode.
+The burstmonitor RPM installation will have added daemon config to your running-config, and it will be running.
 ```
 daemon burstmonitor
    exec /usr/bin/python /persist/sys/burstmonitor/burstmonitor
-   shutdown
+   no shutdown
 ```

-Before starting the **burstmonitor data collector**, follow the steps below to modify your ``burstmonitor.json`` config file:
+To change the configuration of the **burstmonitor data collector**, follow the steps below to modify your ``burstmonitor.json`` config file: